 Descriptors explaining these standards will appear on Federation Adjudication Sheets along with the Adjudicator’s comments and are intended to help performers understand what they have achieved and how they can progress.

-During the adjudication of a Class only the first three places are usually announced.
+During the adjudication of a Class up to the first three places will be announced, depending on the number of entrants.

 Adjudication sheets must be collected by the performer or applicant after the close of each class.
 No responsibility will be accepted for the safe keeping of Sheets.